ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

 ~~~~~~~
 Imports should always be placed at the top of the file, just after any
 module comments and docstrings and before module globals and
 constants.
-This reduces the likelihood of an ``ImportError`` that may only
+This reduces the likelihood of an ``ImportError`` that might only
 be discovered during runtime.

 Avoid this: